Surfing in Corsica – Full Guide / Spots & Surf Towns

 Ruppione

-Come surf with Surfing Corsica down in Ruppione.
-This fantastic hotel gets you a short drive from the beach.
+- Residence ACQUA LINDA Porticcio – This fantastic hotel gets you a short drive from the beach in Ruppione.
 It’s a great option for families and couples alike (there are room sizes to suit both).
 There’s also a seriously nice pool on offer.

-Go for the Appartement neuf sur Plage de Calvi Vue Mer if you want your very own space on the beachfront near Calvi (which gets waves in the winter months).
+- Appartement neuf sur Plage de Calvi Vue Mer – Choose this if you want your very own space on the beachfront near Calvi (which gets waves in the winter months).
 It’s a charming little pad, complete with balcony and modern lounge.

 When to surf in Corsica?